peteryma/image-web-crawler/README.md

 The web crawler and logic related to it is located in the `webcrawler/` directory in `imagefinder/`.

 - `WebCrawler.java`: the actual crawler that performs a web crawl on a page and its subpages using jsoup.
 Spawns a thread pool of 10 threads to perform multiple crawls in parallel.
 Each user agent checks the robots.txt rules to see if is allowed to crawl a sub-page and waits the crawl-delay period before doing so.
-User agents are also rotated to prevent any one from bombarding a site and getting blocked [^3].
+User agents are also rotated to prevent any one from bombarding a site and getting blocked (3).
 - `RobotsTxtHandler.java`: fetches the `robots.txt` rules for a page domain.
-- `ImageRecognizer.java`: recognizes frontal faces from returned images using the OpenCV library and Haar-feature-based cascade classifiers [^1].
+- `ImageRecognizer.java`: recognizes frontal faces from returned images using the OpenCV library and Haar-feature-based cascade classifiers (1).
 Also separates out `.svg` vector images.
 Multithreading was used as well to speed up performance.

 ### Implementing the frontend

-For the frontend, I created a simple interface with 3 pages[^4].
+For the frontend, I created a simple interface with 3 pages (4).
 These are located in `src/main/resources/static/`.

 - `index.html` and `script.js`: main landing page for searches, the user specifies the url they want to search, the depth of the crawl, and whether or not they want to enable image recognition.
 The initial image results are returned and displayed here.
 - `results.html` and `results.js`: lists completed searches for processed images.